When is the best time to water my lawn?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Every lawn needs water.
+Lawns need water, however, it is the amount of water that makes the difference.
 A lawn with too little water can lead to dead patches a generally unhealthy lawn.
 You wouldn’t have a pot plant in the house deprive it of water and expect it to grow.

-Well, your lawn is the same.
+Well, your lawn is the same so let’s find out the optimal time.

 The is usually less wind in the morning and as wind speeds up evaporation you will use less water to get the same results.
 You will also notice that humidity is higher in the mornings and this helps too.